 And it's a source of great frustration that none of these things are being pursued with the enthusiasm that they should be pursued.

-And um here here here they've been investigating for a year and a half, two years to find a crime to investigate, and they haven't found it yet.
+And here, they've been investigating for a year and a half, two years to find a crime to investigate.

-And here we have a bunch of alleged crimes, and they're not investigating them all, violating the Federal Records Act, violating the Privacy Act, uh obstruct obstructing justice, uh uh paying paying a foreign national to compile a false dossier on uh on Donald Trump, uh putting it in as a basis for a Pfizer wire, knowing the thing.
+Violating the Federal Records Act, violating the Privacy Act, obstructing justice, paying a foreign national to compile a false dossier on Donald Trump, putting it in as a basis for a Pfizer wire, knowing that the USAID's family.

-They couldn't get the Pfizer.
+They couldn't get the Pfizer warrant.

 I think the judge should refer the whole thing for criminal prosecution.

-Maybe that'd fire under them.
+Maybe that'll light a fire under them.

-I mean you and and every day it's something new.
+And every day it's something new.

 And these are not facts.

-Um, let's talk about facts that are not in dispute.
+Let's talk about facts that are not in dispute.

-We know that fact.
+We know that.

 We know that the FBI ultimately fired Christopher Steele because he was leaking.

-Yet at the same time we also know as fact, undisputed, that Bruce Orr, the number four at the Justice Department at the time, wife, Nellie Orr, worked for Fusion GPS and was assigned to work with Christopher Steele on the dossier.
+Yet at the same time, we also know as fact, undisputed, that Bruce Orr, the number four at the Justice Department at the time, wife, Nellie Orr, worked for Fusion GPS and was assigned to work with Christopher Steele on the dossier.

-Christopher Steele gets filed fired because of leaking, which seems to be the issue over there, and then you have conversations still going on with Bruce Orr and trying to get him back in.
+And then you have conversations still going on with Bruce Orr and trying to get him back in.

 Bruce Orr, by the way, is still at the United States Department of Justice.